41 Black-Owned Wellness Brands to Shop and Support

 There is a lot of work to be done to support the Black community, stand up against racial injustices and police brutality, and educate and learn about the systemic racism and biases that infiltrate our communities (and ourselves).
 Some of that work involves protesting, donating, reading, listening, writing to government leaders, and talking to our own family and friends about racism.
 We at Who What Wear and THE/THIRTY are committed to putting in the work and learning so much more.

+One other thing you can do to support the Black community now and always?
+Using your spending power to put your money, if you can, toward some amazing Black-owned businesses.
 To start, we've compiled a list of noteworthy Black-owned wellness brands and businesses below.
 This list, of course, is not exhaustive, and we're looking to add even more going forward.
 Send us a DM on @thethirty if you want to share a brand you love.
 And check out our lists of Black-owned fashion and beauty brands as well.

 Brooklyn-based Golde was co-founded by CEO Trinity Mouzon Wofford in 2017.
 The brand features both food and beauty products, all with superfood ingredients.
 Our editors are big fans of Golde's latte blends (turmeric, cacao turmeric, and matcha turmeric).

-Founded by Nadine Joseph, Seattle-based Peak and Valley makes adaptogen blends designed to lift your mood, help your focus, and nourish your skin.
+Founded by Nadine Joseph, Peak and Valley makes adaptogen blends designed to lift your mood, help your focus, and nourish your skin.
 All of the ingredients are organic, vegan, and ethically sourced.

 Herbalist Karen Rose founded Sacred Vibes Apothecary, a Brooklyn spot that is both a shop and a learning and community center.
 In addition to her healing elixirs, tonics, body sprays, and more, Rose also offers apprenticeship and gardening workshops.

 Aba Love Apothecary's founder Aba Gyepi-Garbrah uses her plant medicine and aromatherapy knowledge to formulate oils, mists, and serums that are soothing and healing.